-Apple’s new TouchID found on iPhone 7 and later iterations also will not store the actual image of your fingerprint, but instead a mathematical representation of it.
+Apple’s new TouchID found on iPhone 7 and later iterations also will not store the actual image of your fingerprint, but instead a mathematical representation of it that's encrypted.
 Thus assuming that if online thieves gain access to this mathematical image, they cannot reverse engineer it to reveal the actual image of your fingerprint.
-Not only that, your fingerprint data is also encrypted.

 Android phones operate similarly.
 They secure your fingerprint data in their main processor called the Trusted Execution Environment (TEE) which doesn’t interact with any of a user’s installed apps.

 Two-Factor Authentication is available for securing logins to your Telzio account.
 We highly recommend that you enable Two-Factor Authentication for the Account Owner and for all of your individual Users.

 To get started, you must first download the Google Authenticator app.

 Download the Google Authenticator app now for iOS or Android .

 Where to enable Two-Factor Authentication: